michelacameletti/risultati_modello_inla/README.md

 *the first lines reflect the methodology.
 Could you integrate that to the method section?
 Until this point, I was wondering whether you performed an evaluation on a subset of the data.
 How did you select the 10 % validation set?*

-- Line 363: Are the mentioned spikes regional phenomena of effects of local activities/events (festival, fireworks, …)?
+- Line 363: Are the mentioned spikes regional phenomena of effects of local activities/events (festival, fireworks, …)? **GIORGIO**

 - Line 443: the method for population exposure could go up

 - Figure 5: using a lower range would provide more contrast in the plots.
 They are very blue now